2 1/2 cups water

 I asked her how they held up through the season and she

-reassured me that with just a washing they'd be fine.
+reassured me that with just a washing they would be fine.

 I had two pair of those really long sheer panels (from the 90's) that I have used in several bedrooms.
 I cut each panel in half and hemmed them.
 I actually used the original hem as a pocket for the rod because I had just enough fabric for the length I wanted.